 - It is the Montserrat Barcelona masses and choral concerts home

 - The statue of the Black Madonna

 We also entered inside the church to visit the actual statue of Black Madonna.
-It was indeed something different as you don’t encounter such color on statues that relate to Virgin Mary.
+It was indeed something different as you don’t encounter such color on sculptures that relate to the Virgin of Montserrat (Santa Maria de Montserrat).
 Locals told us that the color is due to the aging of wood.